-Bioterrorism is the use of bacteria, viruses or germs to cause illness and spread fear.
-Bioterrorism is used to attack and intimidate people, governments and countries.
-In bioterrorist attacks, only a small number of people may be injured or affected, but many more become afraid and change their behavior because of their fear.
+Bioterrorism is the use of bacteria, viruses, or germs to harm people.
+It’s used to spread fear.
+A bioterrorist releases these hazardous agents into the public to cause illness.
+Bioterrorism is rare and is used to threaten people, governments, and countries.
+In bioterrorist attacks, usually only a small number of people may be injured or affected.
+However, many more become afraid.
+They change their behavior because of their fear.

-Anthrax is an infection caused by the spores of a bacterium called Bacillus anthracis.
-Anthrax most commonly occurs in hooved animals such as cattle and sheep.
-It is rare in humans and is usually seen only in people who have contact with infected animals or who work with animal products such as wool, hair or hides.
+- Anthrax.
+Anthrax is an infection caused by bacteria.
+Anthrax most commonly occurs in cattle and sheep.
+It is rare in humans.
+It is usually seen only in people who have contact with infected animals or who work with animal products such as wool, or hides.
 Anthrax can be a form of bioterrorism if someone deliberately spreads the bacteria in public places.

 Anthrax takes 3 forms in humans, all of which are caused by the same bacteria.
 The form of anthrax infection depends on how the bacteria enter the body: